Enrique Ramil: 2009–2010: Battle of the Choirs and other projects

 During that year his song Es mi voluntad becomes part of the Spanish pre-selection for the Eurovision Song Contest 2010 The song reached number 28 among more than three hundred songs.

 In 2010 he participated on the talent show Tu sí que vales, on Telecinco television channel.

 2011–2012: Operación Triunfo (Spanish TV series) and Juguetes Rotos

-Enrique took part in the castings for the eight season of the Spanish talent show OT 2011.
+Enrique took part in the castings for the eighth season of the Spanish talent show OT 2011.
 He became one of the 16 contestants in the famous TV Academy.
 This show and the OT tour granted Enrique Ramil some recognition in Spain.
 That year he released his second musical project Juguetes Rotos featuring duets with Maria do Ceo, Ainhoa Cantalapiedra and Rosa Cedrón.

 In 2012 he released Believe in LOVE, Pride Barcelona 2012 anthem.
 He also funded Mandala Gospel choir in Ares, his home town, that he directs till 2015.
 He also started working as vocal coach.

 Between 2012 and 2013 he became a regular guest on the Galician TV show Heicho Cantar on TVG, featuring Mandala Gospel choir in one of the shows.